rikab/MuonBeamDump/README.md

 ### v0.0.2

 Code by Rikab Gambhir
-In collaboration with Samuel Alipour-fard and Cari Cesarotti
+In collaboration with Cari Cesarotti

 # Usage